Clair Roddewig

-Clair W. Roddewig (April 18, 1903 – February 24, 1975) was an American attorney and the 14th Attorney General of South Dakota.
+Clair M. Roddewig (April 18, 1903 – February 24, 1975) was an American attorney and the 14th Attorney General of South Dakota.

 Early life and education

 Roddewig grew up in Newcastle, Nebraska.

 He received his L.L.B. from the Creighton University School of Law.
+He later received a Juris Doctor from the John Marshall Law School in Chicago in 1947.

 Legal career

-A native of Newcastle, Nebraska, Roddewig studied law at Creighton University in Omaha and was admitted to the Nebraska bar in 1926.
+A native of Newcastle, Nebraska, after studying law at Creighton University in Omaha, Roddewig was admitted to the Nebraska bar in 1926.
 Moving from Omaha to South Dakota in 1931, he became the state's Assistant Attorney General in 1933 and served as Attorney General of South Dakota from 1937 to 1939 as a Democrat.
-In 1938, he was defeated for reelection by Republican Leo A. Temmey, who defeated him by 7.6 points.
+In 1938, he was defeated for reelection by Republican nominee Leo A. Temmey, losing by a margin of 7.6 points.

-He became a lawyer for the Interstate Commerce Commission in 1939 and was general counsel of the Office of Defense Transportation from 1942 to 1945.
+Roddewig became a lawyer for the Interstate Commerce Commission in 1939 and was general counsel of the Office of Defense Transportation from 1942 to 1945.

+Later career in Chicago

 Following World War II, Rodewig moved to Chicago, working as general counsel of the Chicago and Eastern Illinois Railroad.
 In 1947, he became vice president of the railroad.
 He became the railroad's president in 1949, serving in this role until 1957.
 From 1957 through 1970, he served as president of the Association of Western Railways.

-Active in Chicago civics, he was considered an ally of Mayor Richard J. Daley.
+Active in Chicago civics, Roddewig was considered an ally of Mayor Richard J. Daley.
 Roddewig served as president of the Chicago Board of Education from 1962 through 1964.
+He served as a mediator between the district and protest groups amid protests demanding the removal of Benjamin Willis from his position as Superintendent.
+In 1970, Daley appointed Roddewig to serve on the Chicago Transit Authority Board.
+He was serving on the transit board the time of his death.